jasonlamkk/docker-jenkins-pipeline/README.md

 #Kickstart Jenkins CI Pipeline with Docker(s) ( part 1/3 ) v1.1

 Level: Beginner to Intermediate.
+___Might be nice for the beginners to explain the advantages of jenkins and docker and how it can make things easy___

 Beginners should be able to get it working by Copy-and-Paste.
 We do encourage understanding of the concepts and making changes to the scripts to fit your projects settings.